chapmancbVCU/chappy-php/docs/windows.md

 ## 1. Overview <a id="overview"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
 This guide shows you how to setup this framework on Windows.
 There are two ways to achieve this as described below.
 1. XAMPP
-2. Install only dependencies needed.
+2. Install only dependencies needed with standalone PHP.
 <br>

 ## 2. Common <a id="common"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
-#### 1: Install Composer (Skip until later if installing XAMPP or PHP standalone)
+#### 1: Install Composer - Chocolatey Install Highly Recommended (Skip until later if installing XAMPP)
 * A. **Download Composer Installer**
    - Visit [Composer's official site](https://getcomposer.org/download/) and download the Windows installer.